 Dial down your intelligence because you will scare men off.

 You don’t know what you’re talking about.
 Perfection is in this pill!
 The source of happiness is this dress.
 You’re being too emotional.
 I can’t take you seriously.

 Who do you think you are?
 How dare you raise your voice.

 I have made a lot of headway since those cramped and restrictive days, but it only dawned on me recently that I am entitled to the zone I inhabit.
 Last week at the gym, I shuffled across canvas, arms extended and sweat pouring down my face.
 I covered half the ring with one lunge and smiled because I finally got it.

 I take up a fuck-ton of space.

-And I deserve every last inch.
+And I deserve every inch.
 This territory is mine to defend and I’m coming out swinging.
 Roused from a long period of slumber, I will stand my ground and fluff my feathers.
-Roots have been planted, the reserves are being filled, and I’m redirecting my branches so they reach out and upwards.
+Planted roots are reaching out, the reserves are being filled, and I’m redirecting my branches so they reach out and upwards.

 We no longer live in an age where our bodies or minds are not our own, or our most prized assets are farmland, the ability to cook a roast, a childbearing figure, or precious thin membrane that needs to be popped by a man.